isomerpages/moe-punggolviewpri/_our-curriculum/Character and Citizenship Education (CCE).md

 ![National Day](/images/National%20Day.png)

 **P5 NE Show** <br>
 The NE Show is organised annually for P5 students to instill a sense of pride and belonging in them and to bring across the significance of our National Day.
-It also aims to develop group spirit among our students and their commitment to the community and our nation.
-Our students also exercised their social responsibility as they ensured they kept the sector they sat at litter-free.
+It also aims to develop group spirit among our students and their commitment to the community and our nation.&nbsp; Our students also exercised their social responsibility as they ensured they kept the sector they sat at litter-free.

 ![P5 NE Show](/images/P5%20NE%20Show.png)

 **Values-In-Action (VIA)** <br>
-Values-in-Action are learning experiences that support our students’ development as socially responsible citizens who show care and contribute positively to the school, community and environment through the learning and application of values, knowledge and skills.
+Values-in-Action are learning experiences that support our students’ development as socially responsible citizens who show care and contribute positively to the school, community and environment through the learning and application of values, knowledge and skills.&nbsp;

-At Punggol View, VIA focuses on <br>
+At Punggol View, VIA focuses on&nbsp;<br>
-a) **A**ssisting the needy  <br>
+a) **A**ssisting the needy&nbsp;&nbsp;<br>
 b) **B**uilding bonds with the Community<br>
 c) **C**ommitting to sustain as a Green school